 Better than any artificial syrup you can get from a coffee chain, this booze-based fall cordial captures the earthy-sweet flavor of pumpkin and the holiday taste of sweet spices.
 Use a good-quality aged rum, such as Appleton or Flor de Caña.
 Get our Pumpkin-Spice Liqueur recipe.

 Making a homemade version of this widely beloved Starbucks drink is cheaper, tastier, and healthier than buying it out—and it uses a bit of pumpkin puree for authentic fall flavor.
 Spike it with the liqueur above if you’re so inclined.
 Get our Homemade Pumpkin Spice Latte recipe.

 Save the seeds from jack-o’-lantern carving and spread them out on a baking sheet in a single layer.
 Bake at 375 degrees Fahrenheit for about 7 minutes, checking frequently to make sure they’re not burning.
 Take a peek at our guide for interesting pumpkin seed flavors to try out—but don’t stop there; you can make pesto, salsa, and other delicious treats from these too.
-See what to do with pumpkin seeds for more ideas and recipes.

 Use some of the aforementioned purée (see number 1) to add some great nutrition to a breakfast smoothie.
 Combine pumpkin purée in the blender with ice (or frozen banana), pumpkin pie spices, and milk (dairy- or nut-based) with a little honey or agave or maple syrup to sweeten.
 Get the Pumpkin Pie Smoothie recipe.